andris9/highlight/README.md

 highlight
 ==============

-**highlight** for node.js is based on [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) parser and is meant to highlight code syntax in languages that are not known beforehand (*highlight* detects the used language automatically).
+**highlight** for node.js is based on [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) parser and is meant to highlight code syntax in languages that are not known beforehand (*highlight.js* detects the used language automatically).
 This is especially important for pages in Markdown format - there's no easy way to know which language is actually used.

 Installation
 ------------